huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 </Tip>

 ONNX Runtime (ORT) is a model accelerator that supports accelerated inference on Nvidia GPUs.
-ORT uses optimiziation techniques like fusing common operations into a single node and constant folding to reduce the number of computations performed and speedup inference.
+ORT uses optimization techniques like fusing common operations into a single node and constant folding to reduce the number of computations performed and speedup inference.
 ORT also places the most computationally intensive operations on the GPU and the rest on the CPU to intelligently distribute the workload between the two devices.

 ORT is supported by 🤗 Optimum which can be used in 🤗 Transformers.
-You'll need to use an [`~optimum.onnxruntime.ORTModel`] for the task you're solving, and specify the `provider` parameter to use `CUDAExecutionProvider`:
+You'll need to use an [`~optimum.onnxruntime.ORTModel`] for the task you're solving, and specify the `provider` parameter which can be set to either [`CUDAExecutionProvider`](https://huggingface.co/docs/optimum/onnxruntime/usage_guides/gpu#cudaexecutionprovider) or [`TensorrtExecutionProvider`](https://huggingface.co/docs/optimum/onnxruntime/usage_guides/gpu#tensorrtexecutionprovider).
+If you want to load a model that was not yet exported to ONNX, you can set `export=True` to convert your model on-the-fly to the ONNX format :

 ```py
 from optimum.onnxruntime import ORTModelForSequenceClassification